CC-BY-SA, Edzer Pebesma 2015.

 ## [1] 80.0 97.0 99.6

-requires two numeric arguments.
+The answer is correct, though, as + requires two numeric arguments.
 If we try to add

-eye color to body weight, we get a warning if EyeColor
+eye color to body weight, we get a warning if EyeColor is a factor (by default,

-converts character
+data.frame converts character vectors into factors!),

 with(Patients, EyeColor + Weight_kg)